carrington-manyuchi/ems/README.md

-# DA Employee Management System using React Node & MySQL
+# DA EMS using React Node & MySQL

 # Packages Installed in the server side